hmrc/service-manager/README.md

 - For a list of commands type `sm --help`
 - For current run status type `sm -s`
+- Start service using binaries: `sm --start SERIVCE_NAME`
-- To start all services using binaries: `sm --start "*" -f`
+- Start a specific version using binaries: `sm --start SERIVCE_NAME -r 1.2.3`

 ## Adding a new application